 Auditory Motion Perception

-How humans perceive moving sounds is not well understood.
-There is debate about whether we possess velocity-sensitive neurons, like we do for vision, or we compute motion from static snapshots of sound position.
-By studying the perception of changes in velocity, my collaborators and I found a striking inability to detect changes within some velocity ranges (paper), with some participants unable to detect a two- or even three-fold increase in velocity!
-In subsequent research, we investigate a spatial bias in the perceived end-point of a sound’s trajectory in the direction of motion (i.e., the Representational Momentum Effect), thought to be a result of the brain’s predictive processes for motion.
-We find the bias is clearly modulated by velocity (paper).
-It is unclear how we can have such poor mechanisms of velocity perception yet potentially use velocity to predict motion, so future research is needed on this topic.
+There is debate about how we perceive auditory motion.
+Do we possess velocity-sensitive neurons, like in the visual system, or do we compute motion from static snapshots of sound position?
+In one study, we found a striking inability in humans to detect changes in sound velocity (paper), with some people unable to detect a two- or even three-fold increase in velocity!
+In another study, we investigated a spatial bias localising moving sounds, the Representational Momentum Effect, thought to be a result of the brain’s predictive processes.
+This bias was modulated by velocity (paper).
+It is unclear how we can have such poor mechanisms of velocity perception yet potentially use velocity to predict motion.

 Perceptual confidence reflects the belief an observer has is the accuracy of the perceptual judgements.
-The computation of confidence by the brain is a highly debated topic.
-In the most recent study, we asked how prior knowledge and reward/punishment (i.e., payoffs) affect confidence.
-While both prior knowledge and payoffs affect perceptual decision-making by causing shifts in the decision criterion, only the former should contribute to confidence.
-This is because priors affect the estimate of the probability of being correct, whereas payoffs do not.
-Yet, we found human observers did not respond normatively to priors or payoffs, either incorporating both into their confidence judgements or neither (paper).
+We investigated how prior knowledge and reward affect confidence.
+While both prior knowledge and rewards affect perceptual decision-making by causing shifts in the decision criterion, only the priors should contribute to confidence.
+This is because priors affect the estimate of the probability of being correct, whereas rewards do not.
+Yet, we found observers did not respond normatively to priors or rewards, either incorporating both into their confidence judgements or neither (paper).

 I am interested in how our auditory and visual senses interact and combine information to make inferences about the world.
 Previously, I have investigated multisensory causal inference, which is an inference about whether two sources of information arriving to different sensory modalities originate from a common source in the environment (e.g., the tweet of a bird and its movement in a tree).
 We investigated how sequences of auditory and visual information led to a common-source percept or separate-source percepts, finding the cues in the sensory stimulus that influenced causal inference the most (paper).